rails/rails/guides/source/testing.md

 end
 ```

 Here the test is inheriting from `ActionDispatch::IntegrationTest`.
-This makes some additional helpers available for us to use in our integration tests.
+This makes some additional [helpers](testing.html#helpers-available-for-integration-tests) available for us to use in our integration tests, alongside the standard testing helpers.

-### Helpers Available for Integration Tests

-In addition to the standard testing helpers, inheriting from `ActionDispatch::IntegrationTest` comes with some additional helpers available when writing integration tests.
-Let's get briefly introduced to the three categories of helpers we get to choose from.

-For dealing with the integration test runner, see [`ActionDispatch::Integration::Runner`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html).

-When performing requests, we will have [`ActionDispatch::Integration::RequestHelpers`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/RequestHelpers.html) available for our use.

-If we need to upload files, take a look at [`ActionDispatch::TestProcess::FixtureFile`](https://api.rubyonrails.org/classes/ActionDispatch/TestProcess/FixtureFile.html) to help.

-If we need to modify the session, or state of our integration test, take a look at [`ActionDispatch::Integration::Session`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Session.html) to help.

 ### Implementing an Integration Test